jstet/dear_my_data/README.md

 This repository contains the code I wrote for the first assignment, Dear (My) Data, of the SOCI 280 101 Data and Society course at UBC.

 For details, read the Write-Up.
+It is hosted with GitHub pages:

 ## Project Structure